NgaNaNa/typescript-nodejs-api-devops-githubactions/README.md

 # TypeScript Node.js API → Docker → Amazon ECS
 *(local build & Terraform deploy – GitHub Actions pipeline coming soon)*

-This repo walks you through containerising a simple Express API, pushing the image to Docker Hub, and standing up the runtime stack on **Amazon ECS (EC2 capacity)** with **Terraform**.
+This repo walks you through containerising a simple Node.js API, pushing the image to Docker Hub, and provisioning the infrastructure on **Amazon ECS (EC2 capacity)** with **Terraform**.
-The VPC, public subnets, Internet Gateway, and Terraform remote-state bucket (S3 + DynamoDB) are assumed to exist already.
+The VPC, Public Subnets, Internet Gateway, Route Table and Terraform remote-state bucket (S3 + DynamoDB) are assumed to exist already.

 ---